 Places to visit in Sigiriya- the paintings

 Sigiriya frescoes paintings in Sri Lanka are exquisitely painted in brilliant colours and these paintings resemble the Ajantha painting in India.
 The paintings do not show any religious influence and they represent King Kashyapa.

-Flights of steps built over two stones banked terraces which project westwards from the massive rampart lead into the pleasure garden within the city.
+Flights of steps built over two stone banked terraces that project westwards from the massive rampart lead into the pleasure garden within the city, it served exclusively for the royal family.
 The pleasure garden consists of 3 parts,

 - A Rectangular area confined by brick walls